Doug Damerst Scholarship

 Submission guidelines: Student must submit a portfolio of three (3) articles that showcases his/her journalism work, an official transcript from the university in attendance, a resume, letter of recommendation and an introduction letter that states why he/she is passionate about the field of journalism.

-About Doug Damerst: During his 10 years as editor-in-chief, Doug Damerst set an award-winning standard for the Orlando-based publication of the Florida Association of Realtors—no surprise given the excellence that distinguished each adventure in a communications career that spanned four decades.
-Whether working as a freelance travel columnist, public relations manager or managing director of communications (the latter, during a 12-year stint with AAA National), Doug brought an enthusiasm and curiosity matched only by an uncanny ability to see the big picture while grasping the smallest details.
+About Doug Damerst: During his 10 years as editor-in-chief, Doug Damerst set an award-winning standard for the Orlando-based publication of Florida Realtors—no surprise given the excellence that distinguished each adventure in a communications career that spanned four decades.
+Whether working as a freelance travel columnist, public relations manager, managing director of communications (the latter, during a 12-year stint with AAA National) or as vice president of FMA’s Board of Directors, Doug brought an enthusiasm and curiosity matched only by an uncanny ability to see the big picture while grasping the smallest details.
 As a trailblazer in new media methods and technologies, he never lost sight of the importance of editorial integrity and getting the facts straight.
 Doug Damerst was an inspiration to those who knew and worked with him, and a model for all journalists to celebrate.

-For additional information—or to learn how to become more involved in FMA (it’s no cost for college students to officially join the organization and tap into its many benefits)—call FMA offices at 321-283-5257 or email firstname.lastname@example.org.
+For additional information—or to learn how to become more involved in FMA (it’s only $25 for college students to officially join the organization and tap into its many benefits)—call FMA offices at 321-283-5272 or email firstname.lastname@example.org.